 “The halls.
 Why do we have so much empty space in this apartment?”

 Turns out she was talking about RV living.
-She had reasoned that living in an RV was basically the same as living in an apartment if we just eliminated all of the empty space.
+She had reasoned that living full time in an RV was basically the same as living in an apartment if we just eliminated all of the empty space.
 And, she told me, she actually liked the idea of being able to reach everything in the home without getting up.
 I let her know I had been thinking that way too, not about the halls, but about RVing.
 So, we begin our research in earnest.

 Several months of research and a lot of spreadsheets later we realized that even if we purchased and stayed in an old RV for only the 2 remaining years of my M.Div., the amount we saved in rent would far exceed the upfront costs.
 Plus, we reasoned, an RV opens the door for travel while we’re living on the West Coast.

 So, we took the plunge, bought an old Winnebago, and moved into a pay-by-month campground about 10 minutes from our old apartment.
 And travel we did!
 Yosemite, Zion, The Grand Canyon, the Oregon Coast, you name it and we’ve taken the RV there.
 It’s been a blast and one of the best decisions we’ve ever made.
-We are still living in an RV and I would do it again 100 times over.
+We are still living full time in an RV and I would do it again 100 times over.
 But it hasn’t been easy.
 The reality of living small is not as rosy as it seems in prospect.

 One thing we didn’t account for was just how selective we would need to be with what we brought.
 Thus, it was by my miserliness and Kim’s dream of a world without hallways that we stumbled rather accidentally into minimalism.
 But the Lord has taught me a lot through the experience of living with less.
 He’s taught me about contentment, my sinful heart, and the realities of disappointment.